 Created by Colonel Sir James Horlick with the assistance of Gardener Kitty Lloyd Jones in 1944, Achamore Gardens is the home of Horlick’s renowned Rhododendron and Camellia Collection.
 Flourishing in Gigha's warm microclimate, the 54-acre Gardens hosts many notable and unusual plants and trees from around the world.

-During the COVI-19 pandemic, please acknowledge signage and opening hours and ensure there is only 1 person using the facilities at any time.
+During the COVI-19 pandemic, please acknowledge signage and opening hours and adhere to any restrictions rules that are in place.
+Thank You!

 The Ardminish Stores and post office, is fully stocked with fresh fruit and veg, dairy, bread and a variety of fresh and frozen products.